saurabhnm/ExampleProject/README.md

 Our dream candiate would be able to do all of these.
 However, that is never the case that one person has all of these skills.
 So we require these minimum skills:
 * Be able to use Visual Studio
-* ⋅Be able to do pretty much anything in SQL (we use tables, ad-hoc queries, views, functions, stored procs, sql jobs, Common Table Expression, string manipulation, etc. every day.
+* Be able to do pretty much anything in SQL (we use tables, ad-hoc queries, views, functions, stored procs, sql jobs, Common Table Expression, string manipulation, etc. every day.
 * Understand How to use a object oriented language

 * Understand basic HTML and CSS enough to be able to create a style or use an existing framework like Bootstrap